Skip to content

 Who developed Psychoanalysis and when?

 Psychoanalysis was developed by Sigmund Freud in Vienna, Austria during the 1890s.
 Freud's insights emerged from his work with patients suffering from what were then called “hysteric” symptoms — physical complaints that seemed to have psychological, rather than medical, causes.
-Through careful observation and theoretical development, he created a comprehensive theory of human psychology and a method of treatment that would revolutionize the world’s understanding of the mind.

 Evidence Base

-Is Psychoanalysis evidence-based?
+Is Psychoanalysis evidence based?

 Psychoanalysis has a complex relationship with research.
 Traditional Psychoanalysis wasn't developed using modern research methods, and for many years, clinicians relied primarily on case studies rather than controlled trials.